Malwoiniak/thematic-analysis-helper/README.md

 You should run the code in this order.
 All necessary dirs will be created by scripts.
 Alternatively, you can run a juptyer notebook `ML_model_topic_modeling_blogname.ipynb` and skip scripts `4_` and `5_`, as it combines those two.

+Note that there is also a `stopwordlist.txt` file in each blog's folder (words to be excluded from analysis).

 ## Illustrations

 Example visualisations: